johnny-builder/virtualizing-macOS-in-VMWare/prebuilt.md

 # Pre-Built

+### This is not done yet!
+I might finish this tomorrow

 Alright, alright, so you just wanna use a pre-built version instead of making it yourself don't you?

 That's alright!
 I got you covered!